 - Assignment and subletting.
 Describe whether the tenant is permitted to assign the lease or sublet the apartment, and under what conditions.
 Make sure to include details about any fees that will apply.

 - Additional terms.
 Detail any other terms you wish to include in the lease.
-For example, you could include a clause to prohibit pets or specify rules for common areas.
+For example, you could include a pet policy clause or specify rules for common areas.
 Your insurance company might also require certain terms to be included in the lease, like a rule against growing cannabis on the property.

 - Changes to the agreement.
 Give the rules for how and when the agreement can be changed.
 Typically, a lease agreement can only be changed by mutual agreement.